DannyBen/colorly/README.md

 ---

-Colorly is a command line urility and a Ruby library for generating color palettes using a simple DSL.
+Colorly is a command line utility and a Ruby library for generating color palettes using a simple DSL.

 It is a thin wrapper around the [chroma] gem.